archlinux/aurweb/doc/web-auth.md

 ### Max-Age

 The value used for the `AURSID` Max-Age attribute is decided based off of the "Remember Me" checkbox on the login page.
-Both paths use their own independent configuration for the number of seconds that each type of session should stay alive.

-- "Remember Me" unchecked while logging in
-    - `options.login_timeout` is used
-- "Remember Me" checked while logging in
-    - `options.persistent_cookie_timeout` is used

-Both `options.login_timeout` and `options.persistent_cookie_timeout`
+If it was not checked, we don't set Max-Age and it becomes a session cookie.
+Otherwise we make it a persistent cookie and for the expiry date we use `options.persistent_cookie_timeout`.
-indicate the number of seconds the session should live.
+It indicates the number of seconds the session should live.

 ### Notes